TangyouLiu/TangyouLiu/README.md

 ## 👨‍🎓 About Me

-I am currently a Postdoctoral Fellow at the **The Chinese University of Hong Kong (CUHK)**.
+Hi, I'm Tangyou Liu 👋, currently a Postdoctoral Fellow at the **The Chinese University of Hong Kong (CUHK)**.
 My research focuses on **Medical/Surgical Robotics**, **Surgical Navigation**, and **Human-Robot Interaction**, with a particular interest in force sensing technologies for precise and autonomous surgical systems.
 I received my Ph.D. from the **University of New South Wales (UNSW)** in 2025, under the supervision of Prof. Liao Wu.
 Before that, I obtained my M.E. degree from the **Harbin Institute of Technology, Shenzhen (HITsz)** in 2021, under the supervision of Prof. Max Q.-H. Meng.
 My current work aims to enhance the safety and autonomy of robotic surgery through multimodal perception and artificial intelligence.